September 2024 Update - Response to businesses profiting on open source Wordpress

 What We Can Do For Your Company

-At Jeff Byer Inc, we design, develop, optimize, and promote your website to help you grow your business.
+At Byer Company, we design, develop, optimize, and promote your website to help you grow your business.
 We can fix your underperforming website to lead to more conversions and increased customer satisfaction.
-Jeff Byer Inc can also design and develop a website based on your company’s unique requirements.
+Byer Company can also design and develop a website based on your company’s unique requirements.

-Talk to Jeff Byer Inc today and learn how we can deliver a website that exceeds customer expectations and allows your business to achieve its true potential.
+Talk to Byer Company today and learn how we can deliver a website that exceeds customer expectations and allows your business to achieve its true potential.